2 Peter 2:17-22

 Peter declares that false teachers are empty and dangerous men, promising freedom while enslaved to corruption themselves, so that those who follow them are drawn toward deeper ruin; their final condition is worse because exposure to the way of righteousness without true transformation only intensifies the tragedy of returning to defilement.

-20 For if, after they have escaped the defilement of the world through the knowledge of the Lord and Savior Jesus Christ, they are again entangled in it and overcome, the last state has become worse for them than the first.
+20 If indeed they have escaped the corruption of the world through the knowledge of our Lord and Savior Jesus Christ, only to be entangled and overcome by it again, their final condition is worse than it was at first.

-21 For it would be better for them not to have known the way of righteousness, than after knowing it, to turn back from the holy commandment delivered to them.
+21 It would have been better for them not to have known the way of righteousness than to have known it and then to turn away from the holy commandment passed on to them.

 Peter declares that false teachers are empty and dangerous men, promising freedom while enslaved to corruption themselves, so that those who follow them are drawn toward deeper ruin; their final condition is worse because exposure to the way of righteousness without true transformation only intensifies the tragedy of returning to defilement.